By Tara Westover, a personal journey about a childhood in a survivalist home

 To be fair, it does seem like her family members are not quite the bumpkins she makes them out to be.
 At one point in the book, her mom has to force her dad’s hand in getting a phone line installed, for example.
 However, in reality they don’t seem as backwards — they run a business and are pretty active on Facebook and whatnot.
 Her mom comments frequently on the book.

 Tara gives many of her family monikers in the book, but in actuality her parents are Val (“Gene“) and LaRee Westover (“Faye“).
 “Shawn” is the nickname for Travis.
+(Tyle, Richard and Luke Westover are referred to by their actual names in the book.)
 Her older sister Valaree (“Audrey“) and her mother run an essential oils business together.
 It has a Facebook, Instagram and even a YouTube channel.
 The family’s lawyer claims it has 30 employees, multiple facilities and relies on an automated assembly line (PDF version in case that link goes down).

 On the other hand, it’s worth mentioning that her brother — or at least someone claiming to be him — Tyler (real name) has come out with extensive comments that don’t seem to contradict the book.
 He noted some inaccuracies in her perceptions (PDF version), but seems to corroborate large parts of the story.
 Also, Richard (also his real name)’s profile on his university’s website (PDF version) corroborates the spotty education they received as kids: “Westover said he is probably the only ISU masters-level chemist who had to start with a beginning math course at ISU.”